orionorganizacao-dotcom/observational-asymmetry-hypothesis/README.md

 # The Observational Asymmetry Hypothesis (OAH)

-Foundational framework on decisional states, observational asymmetry, and verifiable decision architectures.
+A formal framework describing the structural distinction between generating and reconstructing decisional states.

 ---

 ## Core proposition

+Formal statement:

+Execution of a decisional state does not guarantee reconstructability of that state from externally accessible information.

+Simplified proposition:

 > "Execution does not imply observability."

-A system may successfully execute a decision without preserving sufficient information to reconstruct how that decision emerged.

-Execution and reconstruction are not equivalent processes.

 ---

 ## Motivation

-Modern AI systems increasingly produce consequential actions while exposing only outputs and retrospective explanations.
+Modern AI systems increasingly generate consequential actions while exposing only outputs and retrospective explanations.

-Current paradigms largely assume:
+Current assumptions often implicitly treat:

-- execution implies accessibility
+- execution as equivalent to accessibility
-- outputs imply reconstructability
+- outputs as equivalent to evidence
-- explanations imply evidence
+- explanations as equivalent to reconstruction

-OAH challenges these assumptions.

-The hypothesis proposes that there exists a structural distinction between:

-- generating a decisional state
-- reconstructing a decisional state

-This distinction creates a condition called **observational asymmetry**.
+These assumptions may fail in systems where informational accessibility differs fundamentally from informational generation.

+OAH proposes that such failures are not necessarily implementation problems, but may emerge from structural properties of decisional systems.

 ---